khouri/phd_first_experiments/README.md

 ## Project structure:
 1. data

-Is thee folder with the datasets used to train the model
+Is the folder with the datasets used to train the model

 2. ml_helper

 Sci-kit learn source code used

 3. model

 Serialized models

 4. pictures

 Pictures folder

 5. EDA.ipynb

 Exploratory data analisys over the datasets

 6. data_cleaning.ipynb

 Cleaning techniques to standardize the data

 7. model_trainning.ipynb

 Sci-kit learn source code used to get the data and train it

 8. model_interpretation.ipynb

 Source code